DataDog/chaos-controller/docs/metrics.md

 * `chaos.nfi.injected` is the count of injected network failures
 * `chaos.nfi.cleaned` is the count of cleaned network failures
-* `chaos.nfi.rules.injected` is the count of injected iptables rules

 Every metric has the following common tags: